AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 ### Actions

 ***Multiattack.*** The Raijū makes three Lightning Claws attacks.
-They can replace one of these with a use of Tail Bolt.
+They can replace one attack with a use of Tail Bolt.

 ***Lightning Claws.*** *Melee Attack Roll:* +9, reach 5 ft. *Hit:*  12 (2d6 + 5) Slashing damage plus 7 (2d6) Lightning damage, and the target must succeed on a DC 16 Constitution Saving Throw or become charged.